TachyonicProject/blueprints/docs/source/netrino/index.rst

 Updating of Elements
 ====================
-Netrino assumes it is not the only orchestrator of the elements and thus allows for element configuration updates outside of its scope.
+Netrino assumes it is not the only orchestrator of the elements and thus caters for the case where element configuration are updated without its knowledge.
 This gives rise to the requirement that elements have to be regularly "scanned" for changes in configuration and resource usage.
 Elements can be configured to be scanned at regular intervals, or every time after Netrino has updated its configuration or both.
 The default is not to be scanned.

 Elements can be updated on an ad-hoc basis as well.
 This could for example be usefull to run after an element's IP address is updated.

 Drivers
 =======
 As mentioned, the driver used for communicating with an element, is a python module.
 The driver can have arbitrary methods available, but for use with Netrino, must supply the following methods:

-* discover - adds device if successful communication attempt has been made.
+* discover - adds element if successful communication attempt has been made.
-* create - adds device without attempting to connect (use case: device not live yet)
+* create - adds element without attempting to connect (use case: device not live yet)
-* configure - updates device configuration.
+* configure - updates element configuration.
 * remove - removes this driver from the list of available drivers for the elements.
 * update - run a full scan on the device in order to update Netrino's view of its configuration and resource usage.